ManojKumar-Katta/jobapp/README.md

 # jobapp
-fiHelpful for finding jobs, and posting jobs
+Helpful for finding jobs, and posting jobs.